OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-087.md

 ## Psalm 87:1

-> His foundation is in the holy mountains.
+> His foundation is set in the holy mountains.

 ## Psalm 87:2